ehmatthes/cs_standards/cs_standards.md

 ---

 - CA: Using Technology Tools and Resrouces for Collaboration
+  - Level 2:
+  - PI: Collaborate with peers, experts, and others using collaborative practices such as pair programming, working in project teams, and participating in group active learning activities.
+  - Level 3:
+  - PI: Work in a team to design and dvelop a software artifact.
+  - PI: Use collaborative tools to create software artifacts and to communicate with team members.
+  - PI: Use project collaboration tools, version control systems, and IDEs while workikng on a collaborative software project.
+  - PI: Demonstrate the software life cycle and agile development process through participating on a software project team.
 - CA: Computing as a Collaborative Endeavor
   - Level 1:
   - PI: Work cooperatively and collaboratively with peers, teachers, and others using technology.